Oracle Code One Program Committee is led by Gerald Venzl. Check out the full team of leads and reviewers for each of the tracks below.

 Shaun Smith leads serverless product management at Oracle and is a member of the open source Fn project functions platform team.
 He’s an experienced technical product manager, enterprise framework architect, and software developer active in open source and cloud service development.
 Smith is a past committer on a number of Eclipse Foundation projects and is an experienced speaker who presented frequently at JavaOne, Devoxx, EclipseCon, JAX, and many other developer conferences and user group meetings around the world.

-Emily Tanaka-Delgado is a director of product management at Oracle, focused on cloud-native and developer relations.
-She has a long tenure in the tech industry with a heavy concentration in cloud and open source technologies.
+Emily Tanaka-Delgado is a director of developer relations engagement at Oracle, focused on cloud native technologies.
+She has a long tenure in the tech industry with a heavy concentration in cloud and open source.
 Before joining Oracle, Tanaka-Delgado ran marketing and developer relations at Joyent, with a special focus on the Node.js stewardship, from acquisition to foundation.

 Martien van den Akker started in IT in 1994.
 In 1998 he joined Oracle as development specialist on Oracle Designer, Oracle Forms, Oracle Reports, and PL/SQL.
 He was one of the first to become an expert on Oracle BPEL Process Manager and also one of the first to implement Oracle Integration solutions for B2B in the Netherlands. van den Akker is an expert on Oracle Fusion Middleware, Oracle WebLogic, Oracle Service Bus, Oracle SOA Suite, and Oracle Business Process Management Suite, and now is focused on Oracle’s PaaS offering.
 He has been employed by Darwin IT-Professionals since 2007, is a frequent speaker and trainer, and blogs enthusiastically.
 In 2017 he won an Oracle ACE award.